 PlayStation Portable (PSP)

-PlayStation Portable PSP, also known as the FAT PSP; PSP Slim and lite; PSP Bright; PSP Street handheld game console produced by Sony Computer Entertainment.
-The PlayStation Portable is the third Sony product in the PlayStation lineup.
-The announcement of the PSP took place at E3 2003, and the first console was shown to the public on 11 may 2004 at a press conference held by Sony in the framework of E3 2004.
-The first sale of the console was launched in Japan on 12 December 2004, in North America on March 24, 2005 and in the PAL regions on 1 September 2005.
+PlayStation Portable, PSP, also known as PSP FAT; PSP Slim and Lite; PSP Bright; PSP Street is a handheld video game console manufactured by Sony Computer Entertainment.
+The PlayStation Portable is Sony's third product in the PlayStation line.
+The PSP was announced at E3 2003, and the first console was shown to the public on May 11, 2004 at a press conference held by Sony as part of E3 2004.
+The console was first sold in Japan on December 12, 2004, in North America on March 24, 2005, and in PAL regions on September 1, 2005.

-The PlayStation Portable was the first portable game console that used the optical drive Universal Media Disc (UMD) as the primary medium.
+The PlayStation Portable was the first handheld game console to use the Universal Media Disc (UMD) optical drive as its main storage medium.

-27 Jan 2011 Sony has announced the next portable console — PlayStation Vita, known as Next Generation Portable (NGP).
+On January 27, 2011, Sony announced the next portable console, the PlayStation Vita, formerly known as the Next Generation Portable (NGP).

-Ideas for the portable console from Sony appeared in 1997 when the Japanese market went portable console PocketStation.
-But sales is not specified, and in 1998 the company turned to the production of this portable gaming console.
+Ideas for creating a portable console from Sony appeared back in 1997, when the portable console PocketStation entered the Japanese market.
+But sales did not work out, and already in 1998 the company curtailed the production of this portable game console.

-Sony first announced development of the PlayStation Portable at a press conference before E3 2003.
-While the prototype console were not submitted on the press conference or at E3, Sony has published a large number of technical details about the new system.
-Then CEO of Sony Computer Entertainment Ken Kutaragi called the device the "Walkman of the XXI century" in support of its multimedia capabilities of the console.
-Several gaming websites were impressed by the computational capabilities of the console and foresaw the potential of the system as a gaming platform.
+Sony first announced the development of the PlayStation Portable at a press conference prior to E3 2003.
+While no prototype of the console was shown either at the press conference itself or at E3, Sony released a large number of technical details about the new system.
+Then the CEO of Sony Computer Entertainment Ken Kutaragi called the device "Walkman of the XXI century" in confirmation of the multimedia capabilities of the console.
+Several gaming websites were impressed with the console's computing capabilities and foresaw the system's potential as a gaming platform.

-The first concept images of the PSP appeared in November 2002 at the Sony Corporate Strategy Meeting and contained a PSP with flat buttons and no analog of "pills".
-Although some expressed concern with the lack of an analog joystick, these fears were calmed when the PSP was officially shown at the Sony press conference during E3 2004.
-In addition to announcing more information about the system and its accessories, Sony also released a sheet of 99 developer companies that announced support for the new console.
-Several PSP game demos-games such as Metal Gear Acid and Wipeout Pure Studio Liverpool SCE, was also shown at the conference.
+The first concept images of the PSP appeared in November 2002 at the Sony Corporate Strategy Meeting and featured a PSP with flat buttons and no analog tablet.
+While some expressed concern about the lack of an analog joystick, those fears dissipated when the PSP was officially revealed at the Sony press conference during E3 2004.
+In addition to announcing more information about the system and its accessories, Sony also unveiled a list of 99 companies- developers who have declared support for the new console.
+Several PSP game demos such as Metal Gear Acid and Wipeout Pure SCE Studio Liverpool were also shown at the conference.